django-crispy-forms/django-crispy-forms/docs/tags.rst

 Fundamentals
 ~~~~~~~~~~~~

 You might be thinking that helpers are nice, but what if you need to change the way the form fields are rendered, answer is layouts.
-Django-uni-form defines another powerful class called ``Layout``.
+Django-crispy-forms defines another powerful class called ``Layout``.
 You can create your ``Layout`` to define how the form fields should be rendered: order of the fields, wrap them in divs or other structures, add html, set ids or classes to whatever you want, etc. And all that without writing a custom template, rather fully reusable without writing it twice.
-Then just attach the layout to a helper, layouts are optional, but probably the most powerful thing django-uni-form has to offer.
+Then just attach the layout to a helper, layouts are optional, but probably the most powerful thing django-crispy-forms has to offer.

 A Layout is constructed by layout objects, which can be thought of as form components.
 You assemble your layout using those.
-For the time being, your choices are: ``ButtonHolder``, ``Button``, ``Div``, ``Row``, ``Column``, ``Fieldset``, ``HTML``, ``Hidden``, ``MultiField``, ``Reset`` and ``Submit``.
+For the time being, your choices are: ``ButtonHolder``, ``Button``, ``Div``, ``Row``, ``Column``, ``Fieldset``, ``MultiField``, ``HTML``, ``TemplateInclude``, ``Hidden``, ``Reset``, ``Submit`` and ``Field``.

 All these components are explained later in :ref:`layout objects`.
-What you need to know now about them is that every component renders a different template.
+What you need to know now about them is that every component renders a different template and has a different purpose.
 Let’s write a couple of different layouts for our form, continuing with our form class example (note that the full form is not shown again):

 Let's add a layout to our helper::

-    from uni_form.helper import FormHelper
+    from crispy_forms.helper import FormHelper
-    from uni_form.layout import Layout, Fieldset
+    from crispy_forms.layout import Layout, Fieldset

     class ExampleForm(forms.Form):
         [...]